094459/newsletter-oss-projects/README.md

 [aws-advanced-python-wrapper](https://aws-oss.beachgeek.co.uk/3xc) is complementary to and extends the functionality of an existing Python database driver to help an application take advantage of the features of clustered databases on AWS.
 It wraps the open-source Psycopg and the MySQL Connector/Python drivers and supports Python versions 3.8 or newer.
 You can install the aws-advanced-python-wrapper package using the pip command along with either the psycpg or mysql-connector-python open-source packages.
 The wrapper driver relies on monitoring database cluster status and being aware of the cluster topology to determine the new writer.
 This approach reduces switchover and failover times from tens of seconds to single digit seconds compared to the open-source drivers.
 Check the README for more details and example code on how to use this. (#199)

+**aws-cloudformation-starterkit**

+[aws-cloudformation-starterkit](https://aws-oss.beachgeek.co.uk/434) is a new project from AWS Community Builder Danny Steenman that should accelerate AWS infrastructure deployment for CloudFormation users.
+It's designed for both beginners and seasoned pros, featuring quick CI/CD setup, multi-environment support, and automated security checks.
+Very nice repo, clear and detailed documentation, so make sure you check this project out.(#203)

 **aws-rotate-key**

 [aws-rotate-key](https://aws-oss.beachgeek.co.uk/3sd) is a project from AWS Community Builder  Stefan Sundin, that helps you implement security good practices around periodically regenerating your API keys.
 This command line tool simplifies the rotation of those access keys as defined in your local ~/.aws/credentials file.
 Check out the README for plenty of helpful info and examples of how you might use this. (#194)